corbtastik/yolo/index.md

 ### [Bulma](https://bulma.io/)

 _"The modern CSS framework that just works"_, true dat.
-Bulma is not included as a library in Yolo but contains slightly modified scss from select areas, namely flexbox, typography and image styling.
+Bulma is not included as a library, but Yolo contains slightly modified scss from select areas, namely flexbox, typography and image styling.
 For my tastes Bulma is the best css framework, they be awesome yo.

 > Sanks [Bulma](https://bulma.io/) people.

 [↑↑↑](#){: .back-to-top}

 ---

-## Yolo and Containers

-This section "contains" information on working with containers and Yolo.

-### Building Yolo as a container

 ## License